The Padjelanta trail

 This entire stage follows the Tarradalen valley and begins with boardwalks across wetlands near Lake Darreluoppal.
 Shortly after setting off, you leave Sarek National Park and soon re-enter Padjelanta.
 The trail then traverses open mountain heath before reaching lush birch forest after about five kilometres.
 From there, the hike continues to the Såmmarlappa cabins.
 The terrain is gently rolling with wet sections and boardwalks, and in early summer the wildflower display is vibrant.
 After eleven kilometres, you leave Padjelanta once more and soon cross the Slihtajåhkå stream via a suspension bridge.
 The final stretch toward the cabins leads through birch forest and marshland, with several good tent spots by the streams along the way.

-Section 8: STF Såmmarlappa Mountain Cabin – STF Tarrekaise Mountain Cabin
+Stage 8: STF Såmmarlappa Mountain Cabin – STF Tarrekaise Mountain Cabin

 13 kilometres, 4–6 hours of hiking